Student Assessment Cover Sheet

 PART C- PROJECT

 MKA Education has decided to venture into the restaurant industry.
 As an international education provider the restaurant is targeted at international students from all countries.
 You are the Hospitality Faculty Co-ordinator and have been given the role of Project Manager for this task.
-Once complete the restaurant will be staffed by the hospitality students and provide an avenue for them to complete the practical components of their course.
+Once complete the restaurant will be staffed by the hospitality students and provide an avenue for them to complete the practical components of their Assignment.
 Your task is to design a restaurant for this purpose.
 They have found a suitable location in Southport on Scarborough Street at ground level.
 The space is 20m x 20m in size and is empty.
 You will need to fit out this space including:

 The Project Plan